 Drug abuse is a serious issue facing our country.
-The rampant misuse of alcohol and other substances accounts for 50% of all traffic fatalities, 60% of drownings, 83% of arrests, and 35% of suicides.
+The rampant misuse of alcohol and other substances accounts for 50 percent of all traffic fatalities, 60 percent of drownings, 83 percent of arrests, and 35 percent of suicides.

 In 2014 alone there were 47,055 drug overdoses.
 In particular, opioids have been linked to 18,800 deaths in relation to prescription pain medication and another 10,500 as a result of heroin usage.
 These rates have skyrocketed since the 1990s, and they continue to rise.